 Valencia hosts one of the strangest but most exciting festivals in the world, La Tomatina.
 At the end of August, people gather on the streets of this Spanish city to enjoy the good old tomato battles.
 It just can’t get better than that!

 Oktoberfest may not be so strange but it definitely is spectacular.
 Taking place in Munich in the second half of September and the first week of October, this fair attracts thousands of beer lovers from all over the world.
-Together, they drink a few beers, which amount to mere 7 million liters a year.
+Together, they drink a few beers, which amount to a mere 7 million litres a year.